marcodpt/paw/README.md

  - all update functionality centralized in ctrl
  - allow link with options (dropdown)
  - move table engine to user space
+ - separate docs and examples
+ - allow children in docs and examples (ctrl case)
+ - print functions in examples

 ### Tests and docs
  - link